 Step Sheet: Click here to download.

-For the next classic, I really felt this was the place to stick Boot Scootin’ Boogie.
-Where I live in Southern California, spotting this dance is a little like looking for some rare near-extinct bird!
-But I’m sure it is still danced often in many places!
+For the next classic, we have Boot Scootin’ Boogie!
+Where I live in Southern California, it seems this dance is more and more uncommon, but I’m sure it is still danced often in many places!

 I always thought this Brooks & Dunn was an awesome song for how it gives tribute to the great past time of line dancing: